-180. The legal framework does not provide for a structured and holistic approach to procurement planning to inform the best approach to market and optimal procurement methods that would support achievement of fair level of competition and value for money.
-Further, no

-- 181. This gap is substantial.
+- 181. The legal framework does not provide for a structured and holistic approach to procurement planning to inform the best approach to market and optimal procurement methods that would support achievement of fair level of competition and value for money.
+Further, no detailed guidance or instructions are provided to the procuring entity on the practical application of needs assessments or how to link them to market research. - 182.
+This gap is substantial.
 The quantitative assessment of indicator 9(b)(j) revealed that only 32 percent of all processes under open tender lead to contract awards.
-The remaining 68 percent either fail or are canceled.
-Further, the lack of guidance has resulted in poor procurement planning and acquisition of goods, works and services that may not yield optimum competitive, efficient, and value for money outcomes. - 182.
+The remaining 68 percent either fail or are cancelled.
+Further, the lack of guidance has resulted in poor procurement planning and acquisition of goods, works and services that may not yield optimum competitive, efficient, and value for money outcomes. - 183.
 While the PPL and PPR provide for the solicitation of seeking feedback on draft tender documents from potential bidders, they do not spell out whether bidders can seek further clarification once the documents are issued.
 Further, there are risks associated with soliciting user feedback without any consideration to procurement method, value, or nature and complexity of the procurement activity.